 The Shongololo Express: The Dune Express

 The Shongololo Express provides a high quality, yet affordable, rail safari experience for visitors to Southern Africa.
-This spectacular odyssey starting in Pretoria and winds its way to the coast of Namibia, a country of compelling beauty, abundant sunshine and seemingly endless horizons.
-First stop is Kimberley to visit the Big Hole and Diamond Mine Museum village before continuing across the Karoo to Upington for a walking tour and wine tasting.
-After crossing the border, visit the Fish River Canyon, second in size to the Grand Canyon, followed by tours of historical towns LÃ¼deritz, Kolmanskop and Keetmanshoop.
+This spectacular odyssey starting in Pretoria and winds its way to the coast of Namibia before stopping in Kimberley to visit the Big Hole and Diamond Mine Museum village.
+Continue across the Karoo to Upington for a walking tour and wine tasting.
+After crossing the border, visit the Fish River Canyon, followed by tours of historical towns LÃ¼deritz, Kolmanskop and Keetmanshoop.

 Enjoy a night at a Sossusvlei lodge surrounded by the dramatic dunes of the Namib-Naukluft Park with visits to the natural Sesriem Canyon and the 170m-high star dune '45'.
 Leave the vast stillness of the Kalahari Desert for a tour of Windhoek and an overnight stay in Etosha with game-viewing activities.
 Arrive at journey's end in the seaside town of Walvis Bay.

 The Train: Each train has accommodation carriages, dining cars, a lounge car, small gift shop, smoking lounge and observation car with open-air balcony.

 The two types of cabins are refined and spacious offering passengers privacy and comfort with double or twin beds and fittings and facilities that are of the highest standard.
 There is adequate storage and all have en-suite bathrooms with shower, toilet and basin, tea-and-coffee facilities (Emeralds only), safes, air conditioning, linen and amenities and are serviced daily.